MartinSundin/dsf_transformer_repo/README.md

 ## Sequence classification

 We use the transformer-encoder to classify between 3 artificial "languages" as either a sequence (of symbols) or a timeseries (of floating point numbers).
+For more info, see this [README](./sequence_classification/README.md).

 ## Sequence generation